Binary Choice under Asymmetric Loss in a Data-Rich Environment: Theory and an Application to Algorithmic Fairness: Conclusions

 \section{Conclusions}

-This paper provides a new perspective on data-driven binary decisions with losses/pay-offs/utilities/welfare driven by economic factors, and contributes more broadly to the growing literature at the intersection of econometrics and machine learning.
-We show that the economic costs and benefits lead to a very simple loss-based reweighting of the logistic regression or state-of-the art machine learning techniques.
+This paper provides a new perspective on data-driven binary decisions with losses/utilities/welfare driven by economic factors, and contributes more broadly to the growing literature at the intersection of econometrics and machine learning.
+We show that the economic costs and benefits lead to a very simple loss-based reweighting of logistic regression or state-of-the art ML techniques.
 Our approach constitutes a significant advantage relative to others previously considered in the literature and leads to theoretically justified binary decisions for high-dimensional datasets frequently encountered in practice.
 We adopt a distribution-free approach and show that the loss-based reweighted logistic regression may lead to valid binary decisions even when the choice probabilities are not logistic.
 We also show that the carefully crafted asymmetric deep learning architectures are optimal from the minimax point of view.

 Our work opens several directions for future research.
-First, it calls for a more disciplined application of machine learning classification methods to economic decisions based on the costs/benefit considerations.
-Second, various economic applications often involve multi-class decisions and to that end \cite{farrell2018deep}, Lemma 9 could potentially be extended to the asymmetric case provided that a suitable convexification result is established for generic covariate-driven losses.
+First, it calls for a more disciplined application of ML classification methods to economic decisions based on the costs/benefit considerations.
+For example, the false positive and false negative mistakes in pretrial detention decisions can be associated with different monetary costs for the society while the correct decisions may also have additional social benefits.
+In our empirical application we opted for a stylized cost differentiation scheme to make the empirical exercise transparent, but in practice one can use costs that are covariate-driven and based on a comprehensive cost-benefit analysis for the U.S.\ pretrial detention decision, such as in \cite{baughman2017costs}, to build a preference-based approach for this particular application.
+Second, various economic applications often involve multi-class decisions and to that end some of the results of \cite{farrell2018deep} could potentially be extended to the asymmetric case provided that a suitable convexification result is established for generic covariate-driven losses.